 Are Bad Boy mowers reliable?

 Yes, Bad Boy mowers are reliable.
-It’s an ideal mower for residential lawn care requirements.
+It’s an ideal zero-turn mower for residential lawn care requirements.
 Besides that, it’s beginner-friendly and suits the needs of a medium-sized property.

 Who makes Bad Boy mowers?